mongodb/specifications/source/retryable-writes/retryable-writes.rst

 When connected to a MongoDB instance that supports retryable writes (versions 3.6+), the driver MUST treat all errors with the RetryableWriteError label as retryable.
 This error label can be found in the top-level "errorLabels" field of the error.
-In a server error response with a writeConcernError field the top level document or the writeConcernError document may contain the RetryableWriteError error label.

 RetryableWriteError Labels
 ^^^^^^^^^^^^^^^^^^^^^^^^^^